 In our mission to achieve health equity in Minnesota, we combat real and significant lesbian, gay, bisexual, transgender, and queer health disparities on many fronts through our advocacy, community education, and direct client services.
 For aging LGBTQ people and those living with HIV, there is no one Minnesota organization dedicated to their care—to address these unique needs, we recently completed the third decennial Needs Assessment Survey.

 The information gathered from this survey is essential in closing these gaps to provide statewide funding, people-power, and training opportunities to meet the unique needs of older LGBTQ people and those living with HIV.
-Stay tuned for the results of this year’s 46 question survey that identifies what our community needs as we age and how that differs from cisgender, heterosexual aging populations.
+Click the link below to view the results of this year’s 46 question survey that identifies what our community needs as we age and how that differs from cisgender, heterosexual aging populations.

 Funding for this study was provided by: University of Minnesota Clinical and Translational Science Institute – Community Health Collaborative Grant; University of Minnesota Office of the Vice President for Research – Serendipity Grant on Aging.